-Allergies can cause air passages to swell, constrict, and produce mucus in the lungs.
+Allergies can cause air passages to swell, constrict, and produce excess mucus in the lungs.
 Not only can this result in chest pain, but can also lead to chest congestion.

 More than 50 million people in the United States experience allergies every year.
 They happen when the body has an exaggerated response to usually harmless environmental substances, including dust and pollen.